Spend controls: the new pipeline process

 A technology service is an internal-facing service used by people in government, for example civil servants.

 Spend controls exist to help you:

-- make sure the thing you’re planning to build or procure will meet the Digital Service Standard and Technology Code of Practice
+- make sure the thing you’re planning to build or procure will meet the Service Standard and Technology Code of Practice

 - plan your spending